 Ah, the everlasting which-is-better debate!
 So, which is better actually?
 The simple answer is, there is no better, as blends and single origins both have their pros and cons.
 So the real question is: Which is better for YOU?
 Let’s look at what makes a blend and what makes a single origin.
 And then let’s taste these coffees and decide …

 The name says it all: a mixture of different coffees.
 But why would someone even mix different coffees?
 Wouldn’t that just blur the flavors?
-Well, that is exactly the point, at least in the “modern” vision of blending coffees, where flavor is king (and not the price, which was the reason for blending coffees in the past).
+Well, that is exactly the point, at least in the “modern” vision of blending coffees, where the flavor is king (and not the price, which was the reason for blending coffees in the past).

 A coffee blend is a way of balancing flavors that various coffees have.
-By blending different beans we’re creating a unique flavor profile that can create a magnificent symphony of flavors from different beans with their own flavors and features.
+By blending different beans we’re creating a unique flavor profile that can create a magnificent symphony of flavors from different beans with their flavors and features.
 All it takes to create a grand symphony of flavor is the conductor - usually the roaster that creates the blend.
 If he knows his beans, a blend can be deep and complex.
 If his bean pairings are off, a blend will just taste simple and basic.

 But there is more to blends than flavor itself.
 When a roaster is roasting coffee in higher volumes, the aim is (along with great flavor) consistency.
-The mathematical formula of consistency is quite simple – instead of offering 5 batches of 500 kg single origin coffees that on their own have a very specific flavor profile, a roaster can combine those and offer 2500 kg of a consistent coffee blend.
-And let’s be honest, most coffee shops, especially those serving espresso-based drinks, will gladly take the blend instead of 5 different singles, as blends take the edge off extremer flavors of single origin coffees.
+The mathematical formula of consistency is quite simple – instead of offering 5 batches of 500 kg single-origin coffees that on their own have a very specific flavor profile, a roaster can combine those and offer 2500 kg of a consistent coffee blend.
+And let’s be honest, most coffee shops, especially those serving espresso-based drinks, will gladly take the blend instead of 5 different singles, as blends take the edge off extremer flavors of single-origin coffees.
 Not everybody likes a vibrant acidity of a washed Guatemalan coffee, so a roaster will pair that coffee with a mellower set of beans and create balance in the force (coffee that is).
 Plus coffee shops appreciate blends as they are more predictable and consistent while brewing espresso-based drinks.
-Add to that that blends tend to be roasted a bit darker, thus equalizing the flavors a bit more, the result is a balanced cup that is suited to all most.
+Add to that that blends tend to be roasted a bit darker, thus equalizing the flavors a bit more, the result is a balanced cup that is suited to the most.

 Does a single make sense?

 But with a wide range of possibilities comes a downside (of course), as singles tend to be less well-rounded than blends.
 There might be a Guatemala with radical apple acidity or an Ethiopia with harsh blueberry notes.
-We sometimes like to call single origin coffees the “untamed animal” of coffee, while blends are the “domesticated coffee animal”, as harsh flavors are tamed down with mellower coffees.
+We sometimes like to call single-origin coffees the “untamed animal” of coffee, while blends are the “domesticated coffee animal”, as harsh flavors are tamed down with mellower coffees.

 There is one problem with the untamed nature of single origins - consistency.
 If the coffee is flawed in any way, the coffee drinker will notice that immediately, as the beans are solo players in the coffee concert.
 On the other hand, coffee blends are a group of players in the same concert and one bad player can hide in the noise of others.
-In coffee terms – two, three or four beans can easily cover up a bean from a bad batch, increasing consistency and predictability of coffee.
+In coffee terms – two, three, or four beans can easily cover up a bean from a bad batch, increasing consistency and predictability of coffee.

 So, which is better for you?